The British Royal Family's Stunning Gems and Jewelry Collection

 Currently, the frame of the Regal Circlet resides in the Museum of London, preserving its historical significance and connection to the royal family.
 The diamond itself remains a symbol of royal heritage and elegance.

-Countess of Wessex's Tiara Worn By: Sophie, Countess of Wessex
+Worn By: Sophie, Countess of Wessex

 Sophie, Countess of Wessex, wore a captivating tiara on her wedding day that has sparked some conjecture regarding its design.
 The tiara features detachable elements, including fleur-de-lis, Maltese crosses, and anthemion motifs, which are reported to be exact replicas of the original Regal Circlet.